sprout-laravel/docs/tenants.md

 If `Blog` was your tenant, than `Post` and `Category` would be tenant children, as they both belong to a `Blog`.
 Sprout comes with supporting functionality that simplifies and automates the process of using Eloquent models as tenant children.
-When creating your tenant child model, you can implement one of two traits, depending on how it relates to the tenant.
+When creating these models, you can implement one of two traits, depending on how it relates to the tenant.

 - `Sprout\Database\Eloquent\Concern\BelongsToTenant` - The model belongs to a single tenant.
 - `Sprout\Database\Eloquent\Concern\BelongsToManyTenants` - The model belongs to many tenants.